RenisaPati/CIS5500_Project_Group44/README.md

 This will download and save the required dependencies into the node_modules folder within the /client and /server directories.

+3. Additional modules to download manually:
+       - npm install react-rating-stars-component
+       - npm install react-multi-carousel
+       - npm install react-final-form
+( add --force at the end of the command if you face a version discrepancy )

-3. To connect to the database (MySQL), the db credentials have been stored into config.json in the /server folder
+4. To connect to the database (MySQL), the db credentials have been stored into config.json in the /server folder

-4. First, you should start the server application by running the command **npm start** in a terminal window within the /server directory
+5. First, you should start the server application by running the command **npm start** in a terminal window within the /server directory

-5. After starting the server application, which should run on port 8080, you should start the React application by running the command **npm start** within the /client directory in a terminal window.
+6. After starting the server application, which should run on port 8080, you should start the React application by running the command **npm start** within the /client directory in a terminal window.

 This application, by default, runs on localhost - port 3000.
 Once you run the above command, your default browser should open up a window to localhost:3000.

-6. You can run the provided tests in the \_\_test\_\_ directory within the server folder by running: npm test
+7. You can run the provided tests in the \_\_test\_\_ directory within the server folder by running: npm test

 ## Features: